craigzearfoss/classes_scrimba/react-hooks/NOTES.md

 - The **ref.current** property holds the DOM element.
 So, for example to set focus to the ref element:
   - *inputRef.current.focus();*
 - You can use it for thing other things, but accessing DOM elements is the most common use case.
+- You can use it anytime you need a value that is the same between renders.

 ### **memoization**
 - If you have a pure function you can **memoize** it.